Look on Yonder Wall

-"Look on Yonder Wall", or "Get Ready to Meet Your Man" as it was first named, is a blues song first recorded in 1945 by James "Beale Street" Clark.
+"Look on Yonder Wall" (or "Look over Yonders Wall"; originally titled "Get Ready to Meet Your Man") is a blues song first recorded in 1945 by James "Beale Street" Clark.
 Clark, also known as "Memphis Jimmy", was a blues pianist from Memphis, Tennessee.
 During the 1940s, he appeared on recordings by Jazz Gillum, Red Nelson (also known as Dirty Red), and an early Muddy Waters session, as well as several singles in his own name.

 In 1961, Elmore James adapted the song, titled "Look on Yonder Wall", which was issued as single.
 Most subsequent renditions show James's influence.

 Origins

 "Look on Yonder Wall" was performed as a mid-tempo twelve-bar blues, with a recurrent post-World War II theme.
 It tells of a "man who is somewhat disabled and has not been drafted and takes advantage of that to entertain lonely married women".
 When the husband is discharged, the narrator ponders his fate:

 Jazz Gillum, with whom the song is often associated, recorded a version on February 18, 1946, four months after Clark.
 Although the release was retitled, it credits "James Clark" as the composer.
 Other early versions include Arthur "Big Boy" Crudup as "Hand Me Down My Walking Cane" and Boyd Gilmore as "Just an Army Boy".